I can teach you how to be as scary as hell in less than five seconds.

 It can work to your advantage if you must confront someone because you or someone near you feels threatened.
 Likewise, if your car is also your home, it’s another useful strategy to increase personal safety.

 All you must do is learn ‘The Stare.’

-Now, you may think that giving someone, “the stink eye”, or, “the evil eye”, is a matter of scrunching up your face, squinting your eyes, and curling your lip.
+Now, you may think that giving someone, “the stink eye”, or, “the evil eye”, or making a creepy face is a matter of scrunching up your face, squinting your eyes, and curling your lip.
 On the contrary, the look to wear is devoid of expression.

 Here’s how to make it.

 The trick to this “expressionless” expression is to learn to relax every facial muscle.
 You do this naturally when you’re resting or sleeping.
 Every muscle in your face is completely relaxed.
 Now, just learn to relax those same muscles quickly while you’re standing up.